Seatower

 Seatower is a Norwegian provider of foundations for Offshore wind power.
 The company, with roots from the offshore oil and gas industry back to 1994, has its headquarters in Oslo and an office in Glasgow.
 Seatower is considered market leader within GBS for offshore wind.

 Seatower's main products are the Cranefree foundations.
-In February 2015, Seatower installed the first Cranefree foundation at the Fécamp offshore wind farm site in the British Channel.
+In February 2015, Seatower installed the first Cranefree foundation at the Fécamp Offshore Wind Farm site in the English Channel.
 The customer was DONG Energy A/S and EDF EN owning the site.